No. 9 – Respect the Roar

 Long before I became introduced to these acts of sexual abuse, I wrestled with knowing, on some level, that I was gay.
 My small town explanation of homosexuality was that they are child abusers, and mentally unstable.
 The collision of sexuality and sexual abuse intensified my awareness that my resources are limited, and drove me deeper into silence and shame.
 I assumed because I had a physical reaction to this mans assault, that it meant I was like him…mentally unstable.
 A child abuser.
 I did not understand that sexual assault and sexuality are in no way related.

 It took five years to tell.
-It looks five years to know that if I do not say out loud what was done to my soul in silence then I will be ruined.
+It took five years to know that if I do not say out loud what was done to my soul in silence then I will be ruined.
 It took five years of secrets to feel broken to the point that I could no longer proceed, with anything.

 After sharing the abuse with a religious leader, I began to sort through much of the details, and grew a resentment for my abuser.
 I had my first encounter with anger, which at the time was rage simmered down.
 The moment it was right, I confronted Chuck.